Dr NIEMINEN, Juuso Henrik

 - Student feedback literacy amidst the structures of higher education: a mixed methods study.
 The University of Hong Kong: Seed Fund for Basic Research for New Staff.
 HK$ 150.000.
 (2022-2024)

-Student-centred assessment in higher education
+Student-centred assessment and feedback practices in higher education

 Nieminen, J. H., Bearman, M., & Ajjawi, R. (2022).
 Designing the digital in authentic assessment: is it fit for purpose?
 Assessment & Evaluation in Higher Education. https://doi.org/10.1080/02602938.2022.2089627